immutant/immutant/docs/guides/web.md

 ## Asynchrony

-[HTTP streams], [WebSockets], and [Server-Sent Events] are created with the [[immutant.web.async/as-channel]] function, which should be called from your Ring handler, as it takes a request map and some callbacks and returns a valid response map.
+[HTTP streams], [WebSockets], and [Server-Sent Events] streams are created with the [[immutant.web.async/as-channel]] function, which should be called from your Ring handler, as it takes a request map and some callbacks and returns a valid response map.
 Its polymorphic design enables graceful degradation from bidirectional WebSockets to unidirectional chunked responses, e.g. streams.
 In either case, data is sent from the server using [[immutant.web.async/send!]].